legacysurvey/legacysurvey/pages/dr5/files.rst

 Raw Data
 ========

-NOAO access to raw and calibrated images will be available starting on October XX, 2017.
+NOAO access to raw and calibrated images will be available a few weeks after the DR5 release date.

 Raw and Calibrated Legacy Survey images are available from the NOAO Science Archive through the web portal (http://archive.noao.edu/search/query) and an ftp server.